Skip to main content

 • The key’s org type does not have permission for the endpoint

-Recovery: Check your organization’s access in the partner portal.
-Contact Octogen if you believe the grant is missing.
+Recovery: Check your organization’s access in Octogen Platform.

 SDK exception: OctogenNotFoundErrorThe requested catalog or product is not visible to your API key.
 Common detail values:

-• "catalog_not_found" — The catalog key you passed in catalog is not granted to your organization.
-Use GET /v1/catalogs to see available keys.
+• "catalog_not_found" — The catalog key you passed does not identify an active crawled catalog available to this organization.

 SDK exception: OctogenValidationErrorThe request body failed schema validation.
-The response body contains a detail array where each entry identifies the invalid field:
+Product Lookup can also return detail: "invalid_product_url" for a malformed or unsupported URL, or detail: "unsafe_url" when the target fails outbound safety checks.For field validation, the response body contains a detail array where each entry identifies the invalid field:

 Each entry has: